 With keys retrieved from the HSM when they are required by an application, the API connects the HSM to the cloud service.

-This allows the keys to work seamlessly with confidential computing in the cloud, with a single point of control for auditability and management.
+This allows the encryption keys to work seamlessly with confidential computing in the cloud, with a single point of control for auditability and management.

 As a unified system, BYOKMS can handle data encryption, tokenization, and shared secrets, while protecting data and applications on-premises, in hybrid clouds, and in public cloud environments.

 Controlling their own keys allows organizations to safely move applications to the public cloud, even if they must comply with regulations, such as the Payment Card Industry Data Security Standard (PCI DSS).
+This level of enterprise data security can extend across cloud workloads without performance trade-offs.

 Key management with regional isolation also helps with compliance with the EU’s General Data Protection Regulation (GDPR) and comparable data sovereignty laws.